Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/migration.md

 Read more about CSS variables in each component on their respective documentation pages.
 The rest of our components, forms, and more will be updated by v5.3.

-Our CSS variable usage will be somewhat incomplete until Bootstrap 6.
+Our CSS variable usage will be somewhat incomplete until Boosted 6.
 While we'd love to fully implement these across the board, they do run the risk of causing breaking changes.
 For example, setting `$alert-border-width: var(--bs-border-width)` in our source code breaks potential Sass in your own code if you were doing `$alert-border-width * 2` for some reason.

 As such, wherever possible, we will continue to push towards more CSS variables, but please recognize our implementation may be slightly limited in v5.

 ### New `_maps.scss`

-**Bootstrap v5.2.0 introduced a new Sass file with `_maps.scss`.** It pulls out several Sass maps from `_variables.scss` to fix an issue where updates to an original map were not applied to secondary maps that extend them.
+**Boosted v5.2.0 introduced a new Sass file with `_maps.scss`.** It pulls out several Sass maps from `_variables.scss` to fix an issue where updates to an original map were not applied to secondary maps that extend them.
 For example, updates to `$theme-colors` were not being applied to other theme maps that relied on `$theme-colors`, breaking key customization workflows.
 In short, Sass has a limitation where once a default variable or map has been _used_, it cannot be updated. _There's a similar shortcoming with CSS variables when they're used to compose other CSS variables._

-This is why variable customizations in Bootstrap have to come after `@import "functions"`, but before `@import "variables"` and the rest of our import stack.
+This is why variable customizations in Boosted have to come after `@import "functions"`, but before `@import "variables"` and the rest of our import stack.
 The same applies to Sass maps—you must override the defaults before the defaults get used.
 The following maps have been moved to the new `_maps.scss`:

 - `$theme-colors-rgb`
 - `$utilities-colors`